-Chief Executive Officer and Founder of CurlShoppe
+Chief Executive Officer and Co-Founder of CurlShoppe

-Chief Visual Officer and Partner of CurlShoppe
+Chief Visual Officer and Co-Founder of CurlShoppe

-Rowan ‘Row’ McAnoy is a biracial woman known for her big curly locks, but many people don’t realize she didn’t always have the giant mane she does now.
-Growing up with her Irish/Aboriginal mother, Row had no idea how to style or take care of her hair other than to slick it back into a giant ponytail.
-She quickly grew to hate her hair since everyone in her elementary school and high-school all had “pretty straight hair”, whether it was naturally straight or permed straight.
-It was in high-school when she finally made the decision to relax her hair so it would become those loose waves she had always dreamed of.
-After relaxing her hair, she thought her waves were perfect... until it started to grow out.
-Row’s tighter natural curl pattern wasn’t mixing well with her new loose waves and apparently her hair felt the same way, as eventually her relaxed hair started to break off.
+Now let’s talk hair!
+I love changing things up and trying new looks, which can often be harmful to curls so I’ve learned to slow it down over the years.
+I’ve had blonde, orange, red, deep purple and black curls (and that’s just within the last year - Lol!).
+I’ve had my long natural curls, relaxed wavy hair and even a extremely short tapered curly look.
+My hair journey has had lots of ups and down as I didn’t always love my curls, but now I wouldn’t trade my curls for any other.
+Growing up I had no idea how to style or take care of my hair other than to slick it back into a giant ponytail.
+I eventually started to dislike my hair since I didn’t know how to properly style it or what products to use.
+Additionally, almost all of my friends had either wavy or straight hair, whether it was naturally straight or permed straight so I was the oddball out most of the time.
+It was in high-school when I finally made the decision to relax my hair so it would become those loose waves I had always dreamed of.
+After relaxing my hair, I thought my waves were perfect... until it started to grow out.
+My tighter natural curl pattern wasn’t mixing well with my new loose waves and apparently my hair felt the same way, as eventually the relaxed hair started to break off.

 Most people probably would've been devastated, but I have always been very carefree when it comes to my hair.
 So what does a carefree person do when their hair starts to break off?
 Chop it all off, obviously.
 Growing out my hair was a long and tedious process with what seemed like an extremely long "awkward phase", but it gave me a fresh start and a chance to really learn the best way to take care of my curls and to in turn, love my curls.